jaytula/testing-react-course/README.md

   - Tests a particular function of software (testing behavior)
 - Acceptance / End-to-end (E2E) Tests
   - Use actual browser and server (Cypress, Selenium)

+# 8. Functional Testing

+different mindset from unit testing

+## Unit Testing

+Want tests to be as isolated as possible. e.g. mock dependencies. test internals

++ Very easy to pinpoint failures

+- Further from how users interact with software
+- More likely to break with refactoring

+## Functional Testing

+Includes all relevant units, test behavior

++ Clsoe to how users interact with software
++ Robust tests

+- More difficult to debug failing tests